 If this is a repeat project that needs updating or is based on a template already created, a timeline will be set and emailed to you.

-If this is a new project, or a redesign of a project created in the past, Jennifer Russell will schedule a kickoff meeting to best determine the needs and scope of the project.
+If this is a new project, or a redesign of a project created in the past, Martha Maxwell will schedule a kickoff meeting to best determine the needs and scope of the project.

 * Projects like this need much more time because concept development is needed.